 The Spanish English translation is not so common among translation service providers in Australia, but one would expect that a professional NAATI translator who offers Spanish translation would be able to understand the range of Spanish idioms that are described below.
 Much translation work these days, especially for marketing, requires a thorough understanding and feel for the uniqueness of the languages they translate.

 Take the Spanish word “sobremesa”, for instance.
 Literally, it means “on the table,” so the amateur translator might scratch their head and think it really was all the things on the dinner table.
 That’s not the Spanish meaning, which is more idiomatic.
 It’s actually the after-dinner talk that goes on after a nice meal together with friends or family.

 An afternoon meal in Spanish is “merenda” and to go out and have a meal with some friends in the afternoon is the verb “merendar”.
 It has no literal translation in English that means anything quite like that.

 It’s hard to imagine exactly how often the word tuerto would come up in a translation services agency in Australia.
-It means “one eyed” in Spanish.
-Of course, it is essential to use a NAATI translator if you are contemplating immigration applications into Australia and there will be equivalent translation requirements into many other countries, so perhaps describing yourself as a tuerto may be necessary if you really are one eyed and not a pirate!
+It means “one-eyed” in Spanish.
+Of course, it is essential to use a NAATI translator if you are contemplating immigration applications into Australia and there will be equivalent translation requirements in many other countries, so perhaps describing yourself as a tuerto may be necessary if you really are one-eyed and not a pirate!

-Idioms are the fun part of learning another language and if you intend polishing up your Spanish, be aware that it is full of amazing idioms waiting for your efforts and appreciation!
+Idioms are the fun part of learning another language and if you intend to polish up your Spanish, be aware that it is full of amazing idioms waiting for your efforts and appreciation!